julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## Seeds With a Story

-On a recent trip through the southern Balkans, we met a man producing some of the finest Artemisia annua tea and tincture we’ve ever encountered — wild-grown, sun-fed, and brimming with life.
-And he also had some extra seeds!
+On a recent trip through the southern Balkans, we met a family producing some of the finest Artemisia annua tea and tincture we’ve ever encountered — wild-grown, sun-fed, and brimming with life.
+And they had some extra seeds!

 So now you can grow this legendary plant for yourself.